A self-paced, psychology-informed course

 Diving since 2007, Laura is an active scuba diver and instructor (& Clinical Psychologist in the UK) with range of experience from low visibility, cold water dives to tropical locations and the various challenges different sites offer.
 Her perspective in training is influenced by 20 years of studying psychology & 7 years as a diving professional.
 Alongside this she previously co-managed an active dive club and school in Scotland, and has experience of the dive industry and community.
 Laura holds multiple relevant qualifications including PADI Master Instructor, DDI Instructor, EFR Instructor & DAN Instructor.
 With her interest in diving psychology and physiology, she seeks to learn more through research and to share understanding through creation of unique courses that help divers to be physically, mentally and emotionally fit-to-dive.

-Reviews
+Reviews in Full

 5 star rating